 If you’re new to being in business or self-employed, the tips below outline what's involved, from testing your idea to registering a trade mark.

-If you’re starting a business in New Zealand or working for yourself, here are things you can do up-front that will safeguard your investment in the future.
+If you’re starting a business in New Zealand or working for yourself, here are things you can do up-front to safeguard your investment in the future.

 If you have a name in mind — even if it’s your own — use our ONECheck tool to quickly see if it’s available.
-With one search you can see its availability as a business name, trade mark, web domain and social media username, to help you choose a name that you can market and protect.
+With one search you can see its availability as a business name, trade mark, web domain and social media username, to help you choose a name you can market and protect.

 If you’re a business or self-employed you can choose the structure that best suits you.
 The most common are sole trader, partnership or company.
 Each structure offers various benefits and considerations.
-Depending on which you choose, you might have to register with government in different ways.
+Depending which you choose, you might have to register with government in different ways.
 Our Choose Business Structure tool can help you make the right choice.

 You may need to get a few registrations from government agencies.
 Several agencies use a RealMe® login.
 If you get a login early in the process, you can get on with your to-do list easily.